10 Fall Lookouts Near Thunder Bay

 1. Mazukama Falls - Nipigon

 Mazukama Falls is a well-known trail just east of Nipigon, with the most incredible sights and spectacular views.
 It has epic lookouts, magical forest, and amazing waterfalls.
-It is the perfect place to immerse yourself into a Northern fall vibe!
+It is the perfect place to immerse yourself in a Northern fall vibe!
 You get there by driving 20 km east of Nipigon along Highway 17.
-Turn right onto a gravel road, referred to as Camp 81 road.
+Turn right onto a gravel road, referred to as Camp 81 Road.
 The trailhead is just off the highway and you can park near the load liners.
 The trail follows a steady incline up a creek where you get to see several small waterfalls and it leads to the epic Mazukama Falls.
 You can continue along the trail and get access to a beautiful lookout by following the rope climb up to the left just past the falls.
 This is a common location for ice climbers to set up top anchors but is not advertised on the trail map.
 You can also continue the mapped route and make your way to Wingtip Lookout, which offers a magnificent, picturesque view of Lake Superior.

 2. Mount McKay Fort William First Nation

 Mount McKay is an incredible point of interest located south of Thunder Bay on Fort William First Nation.
-To get there from Thunder Bay, drive down highway 61.
+To get there from Thunder Bay, drive down Highway 61.
 After crossing the Kaministiquia River, turn left on Chippewa Road, and after 5 km turn right onto Mission Road.
 The access to Mount McKay is a right turn onto Mt McKay Lookout Drive.
 You will reach a toll gate and will have to pay a small fee.
 You will reach a parking area and can explore around to your heart's content.
 There are a few trails and a fantastic lookout just at the parking area.
-It has the most spectacular view of Thunder Bay, the Sleeping Giant, and my personal favourite, a beautiful statue that honors the elders of Fort William First Nation.
+It has the most spectacular view of Thunder Bay, the Sleeping Giant, and my personal favourite, a beautiful statue that honours the elders of Fort William First Nation.

 3. Split Rock Rapids Lookout and Trail - Nipigon